F21/javy-wazero/README.md

 To run: `go run main.go`

-To get it to work properly, all the code including the instantiation of the wazero runtime needs to be moved into the `for` loop.
-Meaning that we need to create a new runtime and compile the module everytime we want to call it.
+To get it to work properly, we need to instantiate the module each time its run with a different name, otherwise it will panic